lzukw/WirelessDisplay/Scripts/macOS/README.md

 doesn't seem to exist an opensource-VNC-server and -client for macOS.
 TightVNC and RealVNC could probably be used, but they are not free.

-The VCN-Server, that comes with macOS ("Screen sharing") can also not be used,
+The VNC-Server, that comes with macOS ("Screen sharing") can also not be used,
 because:

 - There is no way to use it without a password.